williewheeler/kite/README.md

 timeout.
 Eventually it will be possible to trip based of failure rates, and it will be possible to select specific exception types.

-**Throttle:** A fail-fast concurrency throttle that rejects requests once a configurable concurrency limit is reached.
+**Concurrency throttle:** A fail-fast concurrency throttle that rejects requests once a configurable concurrency limit is reached.
 Eventually throttles will be able to reject requests based on failure to meet SLAs.

+**Rate-limiting throttle:** A throttle that rejects requests after the client reaches a configurable limit on the number of requests in some time period.